 I was disappointed that he didn't do the commentary, but on the other hand, the alias of one of the con artists was Willie Riker.
 The point is, Frakes is a more experienced and better director now than he was 18 years ago.

 Then Paramount pretty quickly announced that Fast & Furious director Justin Lin would be the director of the next Trek.
 On TrekMovie at least, fans greeted this with less than total happiness-- to say the comments were half and half is generous.
 That seems to be the mood of Trekdom in general concerning what I've called Star Trek JJA but has elsewhere been dubbed JJ Trek, and (now that JJ is in another universe far far away) NuTrek.
-A poll currently running at TrekWeb shows about an even division among various forms of pro and con.

 Much of the discontent over the direction of NuTrek was reflected in a Trek Movie editorial by Lukas Kendall of Film Score Monthly.
 I don't agree with everything he wrote but the general point is one I've made here in different ways.
 Kendall focuses on the central importance of story to Star Trek, as opposed to CGI action, and that's certainly part of it.
 Story is in many ways intrinsically soulful, and highly important to the soul of Star Trek.